LUMC/fastqsplitter/docs/index.rst

 gzip files.

-Fastqsplitter has cythonized the files splitting algorithm which provides a 2x speedup over the pure python implementation.
-In case the cython extension cannot be build or downloaded during the installation a python fallback implementation is available.
+Fastqsplitter has cythonized the files splitting algorithm which provides a speedup over the pure python implementation, especially when splitting to and from uncompressed fastq files.
+A python fallback is always available and fastqsplitter will default to it when the cython extension cannot be build or downloaded during the installation.

 =============